Hanyx115/PAINTLY.io/README.md

 ### `License`

-This License section provides a brief overview and directs users to the `LICENSE` file for detailed information.
+This is a brief overview and directs to the `LICENSE` file for detailed information.